insarlab/MintPy/docs/installation.md

 #### b.
 Install MintPy via MacPorts ####

-Same as the [instruction for Linux](#21-install-on-linux), except for the dependencies installation, which is as below.
+Same as the [instruction for Linux](#21-install-on-linux), except for the dependencies' installation, which is as below.

 Install [macports](https://www.macports.org/install.php) if you have not done so.
 Add the following at the bottom of your `~/.bash_profile` file: